JoseLlarena/Mixtures-Of-Markov-Chains/README.md

         String completed = Easy.complete_characters(" with ¬¬¬ ", model_file);
 ```

-where ¬ is used to represent the missing symbol
+where ¬ is used to represent the missing symbol  will give for instance " with the "

 Data Generation